fjavier/FS-Dev-Challenge-1/README.md

 To start the challenge:

-* Fork this repository to your github account
+* Fork this repository to your github account.
-* Create a branch with your name using the naming convention: firstname-lastname
+* Create a branch with your name using the naming convention: firstname-lastname.
-* Add a file `contact.txt` with your full name and contact email
+* Add a file `contact.txt` with your full name and contact email.
-* Commit the file with the commit message "Challenge Started"
+* Commit the file with the commit message "Challenge Started".

 To complete the challenge:

-* Complete the challenge in 72 hours (3 days) or less, do as many commits as necessary
+* Complete the challenge in 72 hours (3 days) or less, do as many commits as necessary.
-* Once done, edit your `contact.txt` file by adding a line with the time and date when you completed the challenge
+* Once done, edit your `contact.txt` file by adding a line with the time and date when you completed the challenge.
-* Commit the change with the commit message "Challenge Complete"
+* Commit the change with the commit message "Challenge Complete".
-* Create a pull request on Github from your challenge branch to this repository
+* Create a pull request on Github from your challenge branch to this repository.

 ## The Challenge